 Resizing iframes from an LTI tool

-This is an API task that requires coding and should be done by a content developer with that knowledge.
+This task requires coding and should be completed by a developer.

 Buzz hosts LTI tools in iframes.
 By default, Buzz creates an iframe that is a few pixels shorter than the height of Buzz's content area to maximize the viewing area for the tool while also giving a visual indicator that more Buzz UI appears below the LTI tool's iframe (navigation, peer-help, learning objective information, etc.)